jbosstools/jbosstools-fuse/Build.md

     $ cd fuseide/targetplatform
     $ mvn -Pmultiple2repo
+       OR
+    $ mvn -Pmultiple2repo -Dmirror-target-to-repo.includeSources=true  (that will include SDKs)

 Once the download is done you end up with a target platform folder inside the *target* subfolder.
 Now copy this folder to a place you want to keep the target platform mirror and remember the location for the Eclipse Setup below...